llee454/hornet-website/modules/search/Readme.md

     return done (error);
   }

-  var sourceName = path [0];
+  // III.
+Get the first value from the path var sourceName = path [0];

+  /*
+    IV.
+Find the search_SOURCES function
+    associated with the sourceName key
+  */
   var source = search_SOURCES [sourceName];
   if (!source) {
     var error = new Error (errorMsg);